Interview with Joe Shuttleworth

 AP: Yes, that —

 JS: You know, the American capacity.
-I know was probably a stunt but they, they built one of those Liberty ships, about ten thousand tonnes in three and half days.
+I know it was probably a stunt but they, they built one of those Liberty ships, about ten thousand tonnes in three and half days.
 Working twenty four hours, seven days.

 AP: Craziness.
 Shows what wartime economies can, can achieve.